bluejayA/substation/docs/reference/developers/index.md

 **When to use it**: Every single time you need a form.
 No exceptions.
 Don't be clever.

 **Read this first** - FormBuilder is the brain of your forms.
-It handles:

-- Form layout and rendering
-- Field navigation (Tab, Shift-Tab, arrow keys)
-- Validation and error display
-- State management
-- Submission handling
+It handles form layout and rendering, field navigation with Tab, Shift-Tab, and arrow keys, validation with error display, state management, and submission handling.
+You don't want to build this yourself.
+We already did it.
+Use it.

 ### [FormTextField Guide](formtextfield-guide.md)